akto-api-security/tests-library/remediation/COMMAND_INJECTION_TIME_DELAY.md

 ### Step 5: Input Validation
 Always validate user input to ensure it fits within expected parameters.
 This could be as simple as checking if a number entered is actually a number, to using something like a regular expression to check if a string matches certain patterns.

-### Step 6: Regular Update and Step up Monitoring
-Regularly update and patch all systems to ensure security vulnerabilities are fixed.
-This is crucial in avoiding exploitation.
-It's also necessary to invest in intrusion detection systems and/or set up logging to monitor for suspicious activity on your application.